ASKurz/recoding-Hayes-2018/Chapter_09.md

 9.3 A caution on manual centering and standardization
 -----------------------------------------------------

 It's worthwhile considering the issue of listwise deletion when data are partially missing.
 The brms default is to delete rows with missingness, "NA" in R, for the predictors.
 However, [brms allows users to perform one-step Bayesian imputation for missing values using the `mi()` syntax](https://cran.r-project.org/web/packages/brms/vignettes/brms_missings.html).
-First we'll firt see what happens when you fit a model in brms when some of the `negemot_z` values are missing, but without using the `mi()` syntax.
+First we'll fit see what happens when you fit a model in brms when some of the `negemot_z` values are missing, but without using the `mi()` syntax.
 And of course before we do that, we'll make a `negemot_z_missing` variable, which is identical to `negemot_z`, but about 10% of the values are missing.

 ``` r
 set.seed(815)